April 24, 2019

-The 10th Annual Academic Showcase at Franklin Pierce University will take place on Tuesday, April 23 on the Rindge campus beginning at 9:15 a.m.
-Academic Showcase is a much-anticipated spring tradition, highlighting the scholarly and creative work produced by students and faculty throughout the year.
-This full-day event includes poster presentations, demonstrations, performances, and roundtable discussions covering a rich array of topics from all academic divisions.
-Classes are suspended for the day to allow students and faculty ample opportunity to participate as presenters and audience members.
+A much-anticipated spring tradition, Academic Showcase highlights the scholarly and creative work produced by Rindge students and faculty throughout the year.
+On Tuesday, April 23, classes on the Rindge campus were suspended for the day to allow students and faculty ample opportunity to participate as presenters and audience members.

 Mon - Fri: